 Why do diesel motorhomes last longer?

 Diesel motorhomes tend to last longer due to the durability of diesel engines and the robustness of their components.
 Diesel engines are built to withstand high compression ratios and heavy loads, resulting in a longer lifespan.
-The higher energy density and lubricity of diesel fuel also contribute to reduced wear and tear on the engine.
-Additionally, diesel motorhomes often receive regular maintenance and care, which further enhances their longevity.
-However, it’s important to note that factors such as proper maintenance, driving conditions, and usage patterns also play a significant role in determining the lifespan of a diesel motorhome.

 How often do you change the oil in a diesel motorhome?

-As a general guideline, oil changes for diesel engines are typically recommended every 5,000 to 7,500 miles or every six months, whichever comes first.
 However, it’s essential to consult the motorhome’s owner’s manual and follow the manufacturer’s guidelines for the specific engine model to ensure proper maintenance.
 Regular oil changes are crucial for preserving engine performance, lubrication, and overall longevity in a diesel motorhome.